git/git.github.io/rev_news/drafts/edition-26.md

 * If you could get a team of expert developers to work full time on something in Git for a full year, what would it be?

-The Git datamodel is so much more flexible in theory than any of the Git clients out there allow for.
+The Git data model is so much more flexible in theory than any of the Git clients out there allow for.

 Microsoft's made the first real step to advancing that with